Gnocchi with Asparagus in Lemon Cream Sauce

 • Heat olive oil in a large saute pan over medium-high heat.

-• Reduce heat to medium-low and stir in the grated Parmigiano Reggiano.
+• Reduce the heat to medium-low and stir in the grated Parmigiano Reggiano.
 Add tomatoes and cook for another 1-2 minutes.

 • Serve with an additional sprinkling of grated Parmigiano Reggiano and a dusting of beetroot powder.